Central Bank reports data leak of 160,100 Pix keys

 In a note, Acesso Pagamentos clarified that it had taken measures to ensure data security.
 “We reinforce that we have taken, in a timely manner, all the necessary measures to guarantee the security of the information held by the company and our commitment to keeping the market and our partners informed,” the statement said.

 The payment institution advised customers who are notified of the leak to be aware of possible scams, such as sending links to fake websites that capture bank passwords.
-Access stressed that the only official channels of communication are the app and the site from the company.
+Access stressed that the only official channels of communication are the company’s application and website.

+Access is a payment institution that offers services such as digital banking, platforms for financial applications and rechargeable cards.